 Experimental Atomic, Molecular and Optical Physics (AMO) (laser

 If you are interested in joining our group as a graduate student, you are welcome to contact me to discuss potential research projects.

 Fourth year research projects (Phys 437A/B) are available.

 Are you interested in acquiring some skills useful in experimental physics and learning how a fundamental technology works from first principles?
 If so, you may be interested in building and testing an AM/FM radio!

-UW Physics students (2nd year and higher) who are interested in the well-thought-out Elenco AMFM108CK radio kit are invited to get in contact with me.
-I will provide you with a brand-new Elenco kit and guidance.
+UW Physics students (2nd year and higher) who are interested in constructing a well-thought-out AM/FM radio kit are invited to get in contact with me.
+I will provide you with a brand-new kit and guidance.
 No experience is necessary --- just curiosity and some hard work.
 By constructing and testing an AM/FM radio you will learn how to solder, the practical details of inductors, capacitors, and transistors, how to use an oscilloscope, etc...
 In other words, pretty useful stuff for a real experimental physicist!
 I enjoy electronics, and I want to share my knowledge and experience with those who also might be interested.

 I have taught a wide variety of courses here at UW, ranging from introductory second year optics to graduate quantum mechanics.
 I'm interested in all aspects of physics and how it helps us understand the world around us.